 - The first step is to choose the Fields Descriptions by their direction, using the direction indicator (DI).
 A Field Description that does not correspond to the appropriate DI will be ignored, if all the fields of the packet do not have a Field Description with the correct DI the Rule is discarded and SCHC C/D proceeds to explore the next Rule. - When the DI has matched, then the next step is to identify the fields according to Field Position (FP).
-If the Field Position does not correspond, the Rule is not used and the SCHC C/D proceeds to consider the next Rule. - Once the DI and the FP correspond to the header information, each field's value of the packet is then compared to the corresponding Target Value (TV) stored in the Rule for that specific field using the matching operator (MO). - If all the fields in the packet's header satisfy all the matching operators (MO) of a Rule (i.e. all MO results are True), the fields of the header are then compressed according to the Compression/Decompression Actions (CDAs) and a compressed header (with possibly a Compressed Residue) SHOULD be obtained.
-Otherwise, the next Rule is tested. - If no eligible Rule is found, then the header MUST be sent without compression, depending on the L2 PDU size, this is one of the case that MAY require the use of the SCHC fragmentation process. - o Sending: If an eligible Rule is found, the Rule ID is sent to the other end followed by the Compression Residue (which could be empty) and directly followed by the payload.
-The product of the Compression Residue is sent in the order expressed in the Rule for all the fields.
+If the Field Position does not correspond, the Rule is not used and the SCHC C/D proceeds to consider the next Rule. - Once the DI and the FP correspond to the header information, each field's value of the packet is then compared to the corresponding Target Value (TV) stored in the Rule for that specific field using the matching operator (MO). - If all the fields in the packet's header satisfy all the matching operators (MO) of a Rule (i.e. all MO results are True), the fields of the header are then compressed according to the Compression/Decompression Actions (CDAs) and a compressed header (with possibly a Compression Residue) SHOULD be obtained.
+Otherwise, the next Rule is tested. - If no eligible Rule is found, then the header MUST be sent without compression, depending on the L2 PDU size, this is one of the case that MAY require the use of the SCHC F/R process. - o Sending: If an eligible Rule is found, the Rule ID is sent to the other end followed by the Compression Residue (which could be empty) and directly followed by the payload.
+The Compression Residue is the concatenation of the Compression Residues for each field according to the CDAs for that rule.
 The way the Rule ID is sent depends on the specific LPWAN layer two technology.
 For example, it can be either included in a Layer 2 header or sent in the first byte of the L2 payload.
-(Cf. Figure 6).
+(Cf. Figure 9).
 This process will be specified in the LPWAN technology-specific document and is out of the scope of the present document.
-On LPWAN technologies that are byte-oriented, the compressed header concatenated with the original packet payload is padded to a multiple of 8 bits, if needed.
+On LPWAN technologies that are byte- oriented, the compressed header concatenated with the original packet payload is padded to a multiple of 8 bits, if needed.
 See Section 8 for details.